 Instructions

-- Add in the eggs one at a time, beating well after each addition.
-Mix in the vanilla extract.
+- Add the eggs one at a time, beating well after each addition, then stir in the vanilla.

-- Fold in the chocolate chips and toasted pecans evenly.
+- Gently fold in the chocolate chips and toasted pecans until evenly distributed.

-- Chill the dough for at least 30 minutes for better texture and flavor.
+- Let the dough rest in the fridge for at least 30 minutes to improve texture and flavor.

-- Scoop tablespoon-sized balls of dough onto the prepared baking sheet, spacing them about 2 inches apart.
+- Place tablespoon-sized balls of dough on the prepared sheet, spacing them 2 inches apart.

-- Bake for 9 to 11 minutes, or until the edges are golden and the centers look slightly underbaked.
+- Bake for 9–11 minutes, or until the edges are golden and the centers look slightly soft.

 Notes